Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Image: Disney

-Compelling as the film and its cast are, there’s no question that one of the movie’s standouts is the world it takes place in: the city of San Fransokyo – a sort of retro-futuristic, near-future-set fusion of California’s already-eclectic Bay Area with Japanese-inspired architecture, culture, cuisine, and superhero-tech.
+Compelling as the film and its cast are, there’s no question that one of the movie’s standouts is the world it takes place in: the city of San Fransokyo – a sort of multiversal, near-future-set fusion of California’s already-eclectic Bay Area with Japanese-inspired architecture, culture, cuisine, and superhero-tech.
 This multiversal variant of San Francisco has a history all its own, beginning with the real 1906 earthquake that struck the city, causing cataclysmic damage.
 In this alternate reality, it was Japanese immigrants who set to work, using Eastern architecture and engineering to stabilize the city and set San Fransokyo on a new course, becoming a technological centerpiece of the globe.

-A dynamic, electric, retro-futuristic pop metropolis, San Fransokyo is a vibrant coastal city of skyscrapers, tethered & floating wind turbines, cherry blossoms, historic trolleys, Shinto shrines, LCD screens, and advanced laboratories maintained by students of the San Fransokyo Institute of Technology.
+A dynamic, electric, retro-futuristic pop metropolis, San Fransokyo is a vibrant coastal city of skyscrapers, tethered floating wind turbines, cherry blossoms, historic trolleys, Shinto shrines, LCD screens, and advanced laboratories maintained by students of the San Fransokyo Institute of Technology.
 Rich, cultural, and cutting-edge, Big Hero 6 presents San Fransokyo as a vast and exciting world.

 Image: Disney